For many travelers to Japan, the allure of Saga Prefecture lies in its world-class ceramics. The towns of Arita and Imari are legendary.

-The image of a toddler loose in a shop filled with delicate, expensive porcelain is the stuff of nightmares.
+The image of a toddler loose in a shop full of delicate, expensive porcelain is the stuff of nightmares.
 Can you actually enjoy Arita and Imari with children?
 Is it worth the stress?

 Here is your survival guide to navigating the fragile beauty of Arita and Imari without breaking the bank (or the plates).